CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > please send a reminder to them and copy the report to CPANSec at
 > <cpan-security@security.metacpan.org>.

-Also add a note about what the initial response:
+Also add a note about the initial response:

 > Note that the initial response to your report will be an
 > acknowledgement, with a possible query for more information.
 It